 1. Making your first figure

-This tutorial page covers the basics of creating a figure using PyGMT - a
+This tutorial covers the basics of creating a figure using PyGMT - a

 Python wrapper for the Generic Mapping Tools (GMT).
 It will only use